blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/csrf2.php.md

 # Answer

 It is a Cross-Site Request Forgery (CSRF) issue. 'userName' and 'userComment' are sanitized properly, however there is no anti-CSRF token control takes place.
-A malicious link can make victim's session to execute SQL query.
+A malicious link can make victim's session to execute tasks.